cssnr/vitepress-swiper/README.md

 ```

 > [!TIP]
-> If you need to pass a list of files, add thumbnails, or anything else; please
+> If you want to show thumbnails or anything else, please
 > [request a feature](https://github.com/cssnr/vitepress-swiper/discussions/categories/feature-requests).

 ## Options